 Throughout the year guest speakers will include Councillors, City of Launceston staff and business operators from across Launceston - offering great industry insights while also creating an extra added layer of knowledge to the YAG learning experience.

 The Youth Engagement Framework aims to provide a strategic approach to the City of Launceston’s youth engagement in order to ensure that young people’s diverse views, experiences and needs are valued and incorporated into our strategic planning.
 This in turn will ensure that young people are at the centre of the policies, strategies, services and activities that are developed for them.

-Click here to view and download the Youth Engagement Framework.
+Click here to download our Youth Engagement Framework.(PDF, 8MB)

 Contact our Youth Development Officer for more information.

 Youth Week is an annual celebration of young Tasmanian's aged 12-25 that recognises and celebrates the contribution made to their local communities, workplaces, and schools.

 Each year the Tasmanian Government supports Youth Week by funding Youth Week grants in Tasmania so organisations can host events that foster youth engagement across the state.
 This is a great way to ensure that communities can give back to youth within their cities and offer events specifically for them to enjoy.

 The City of Launceston remains a passionate ambassador for Youth Week through involvement and delivery of events, offering opportunities for youth across the city.

 The City of Launceston started their working relationship with Resilient Youth Australia in 2015 after their formal deputation to council with a commitment to improving the well-being of young Australians through their evidence based Resilience Survey.